frsyuki/pg_logical_cdc/README.md

 ### SIGINT signal

-Sending SIGINT signal exits pg_logical_stream.
+Sending SIGINT signal exits pg_logical_cdc.
 However, quit command is recommended because SIGNAL may arrive earlier than processing a feedback command buffered in the pipe.
 To make sure that feedback is sent to PostgreSQL, use quit command instead.

 ## Poll mode

-If `--poll-mode` is set, pg_logical_stream runs in poll mode.
+If `--poll-mode` is set, pg_logical_cdc runs in poll mode.
 Poll mode is useful for HA configuration - a backup node takes over replication immediately when active node crashes.

-pg_logical_stream running in poll mode doesn't output records.
-When it exits wit code 0 (SUCCESS), run pg_logical_stream again without poll mode.
+pg_logical_cdc running in poll mode doesn't output records.
+When it exits wit code 0 (SUCCESS), run pg_logical_cdc again without poll mode.

-If maximum amount of time passes (`--poll-duration` option), pg_logical_stream exits with exit code 9 (SLOT_IN_USE).
+If maximum amount of time passes (`--poll-duration` option), pg_logical_cdc exits with exit code 9 (SLOT_IN_USE).
 It may also exit with 8 (SLOT_NOT_EXIST) if `--create-slot` is not set.
 If 0 is set to `--poll-duration`, it exits immediately after the first check.